 4.3 Effects of sunn hemp with different levels of sunn hemp, FYM and inorganic fertilizer on number of seeds per boll and yield in cotton grown in titanium mined and reconstituted soils

 Application of sunn hemp combined with different levels of FYM and inorganic fertilizer positively affected the number of seeds per boll and yield.
-Consistently high values were recorded where inorganic fertilizers were combined with sunn hemp (e.g., Cotton with 200 kg NPK and SH), which is in agreement with findings that this combination increases seed numbers and yields by enhancing soil structure, nutrient availability, and microbial activity [51].
-The beneficial role of nitrogen in promoting vigorous plant growth and flower development also supports higher seed production [52].
+Consistently high values were recorded where inorganic fertilizers were combined with sunn hemp (e.g., Cotton with 200 kg NPK and SH), which is in agreement with findings that this combination increases seed numbers and yields by enhancing soil structure, nutrient availability, and microbial activity (51; Ikeh et al, 2023a).
+The beneficial role of nitrogen in promoting vigorous plant growth and flower development also supports higher seed production [52; Essang and Ikeh, 2021) .

 The study results also demonstrated high cotton number of seeds per boll and yield on sunn hemp combined with FYM.
 This might be due to the beneficial role of both sunn hemp and FYM in enhancing seed production.
-Similar findings were found by Singh et al. [53], who posited that the combination of organic and inorganic fertilizers works synergistically to provide both short-term and long-term nutrient availability to the plants.
+Similar findings were found by Singh et al. [53; Ikeh et al, 2023d) who posited that the combination of organic and inorganic fertilizers works synergistically to provide both short-term and long-term nutrient availability to the plants.
 Bhattacharyya et al. [54] also found that the interaction between organic amendments like sunn hemp and FYM resulted in increased nutrient availability, moisture retention, and microbial activity in soils, which may account for the improved cotton yield.

 4.4 Effects of sunn hemp with different levels of sunn hemp, FYM, and inorganic fertilizer on percent seed weight, lint weight and seed lint ratio in cotton grown in titanium-mined and reconstituted soils

 Application of sunn hemp combined with different levels of FYM and inorganic fertilizer significantly affected percent seed weight, lint weight, and seed lint ratio.
 The interaction of sunn hemp, organic, and inorganic fertilizers led to an increase in percent seed weight, lint weight, and seed lint ratio compared to treatments without sunn hemp.
-This might be due to the synergistic effect of combining organic amendments with inorganic fertilizers, where organic inputs like sunn hemp contribute to improving soil health, nutrient cycling, and water retention, while inorganic fertilizers provide the necessary macronutrients for cotton development [55].
+This might be due to the synergistic effect of combining organic amendments with inorganic fertilizers, where organic inputs like sunn hemp contribute to improving soil health, nutrient cycling, and water retention, while inorganic fertilizers provide the necessary macronutrients for plant development [55].
+Reports of Ikeh et al (2023a) and Ndaeyo et al (2013) indicated that application of organic and inorganic fertilizers enhances crop growth and yield.
 Studies are in agreement with Mahmoud et al. [56] and Sharma et al. [57], who also reported that organic amendments, particularly leguminous crops such as sunn hemp, improve cotton boll weight by enhancing nutrient availability and soil organic matter.
 Inorganic fertilizers, when applied in balanced quantities, further boost this effect by supplying essential nutrients that support cotton lint and seed development.
 Hussain et al. [58] also found that nitrogen-rich fertilizers had a significant impact on lint and seed weight in cotton, a finding that is consistent with the study results, where cotton with 200 kg NPK and SH produced the heaviest cotton lint and seeds.
 The nitrogen likely promotes protein synthesis and energy metabolism within the plant, directly influencing seed and lint development.

 5. CONCLUSIONS AND RECOMMENDATIONS